webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Rapier.md

 ---
 aliases:
-  - Rapier
+- "Rapier"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Fantasy
 - Equipment/Utility-Gear
 - Equipment/Value/25-Gp
 - Equipment/Weapon/Light
-title: Rapier
-collection: Equipment
-kind: Compendium
 ---

 ## Rapier

 >A light sword with a thin blade used for stabbing and slashing.